Baiona, Pontevedra: History

 It was founded in 140 BC by Diomedes of Aetolia.
 Throughout its history it has had several names including Stuciana, Abóriga, Balcagia, and Erizana.
 In 1201 King Alfonso IX of Leon granted the town a royal charter.
 In 1370, King Ferdinand I of Portugal, who was proclaimed King of Castile took up residence in the town and established his seat there until being forced to return to Portugal.
-In 1474, the Baiona was seized by Don Pedro Alvarez de Soutomaior, also known as Pedro Madruga, Count of Caminha.
+In 1474, Baiona was seized by Don Pedro Alvarez de Soutomaior, also known as Pedro Madruga, Count of Caminha.
 On March 1, 1493, the Pinta, one of the ships from Columbus' voyage to the New World returned to Europe and arrived in Baiona, making the town's port the first to receive news of the discovery of America.
 A replica of the ship can be visited, and the event is celebrated every year.

-In 1585 the inhabitants of Baiona repelled an attempt to take the town by the privateer Francis Drake.
-Five years later Philip II of Spain beat the pirates that were laying the Galician coast to waste with a fleet of 98 vessels and 17,000 soldiers.
+In 1585 the inhabitants of Baiona repelled an attempt by the privateer Francis Drake to take the town.
+Five years later, Philip II of Spain beat the pirates that were laying the Galician coast to waste with a fleet of 98 vessels and 17,000 soldiers.